-The findings of a new study reveal that although the industry is optimistic about the future, it recognises that significant changes are needed across business structure, culture and innovation.
+The findings of a new study by Quocirca – the Global Print 2025 Market Study – reveal that while the industry is optimistic about the future, it recognises that significant changes are needed across business structure, culture and innovation.

-The good news is that most end-user organisations expect print to retain an important role in supporting their businesses through to 2025.
+The good news is that most end-user organisations expect print to retain an important role in supporting their business through to 2025.
 Print simply is not going to disappear any time soon.

-The ‘less-paper’ office is more likely than the paperless office.
-Today, 78% say printing is important to their daily business, dropping to 64% that expect it will still be important in 2025, the study found.
+- The ‘less-paper’ office is more likely than the paperless office.
+Today, 78% say printing is important to their daily business, dropping to 64% that expect it will still be important in 2025.

-It found that security and cloud are seen as the key areas for investment between now and 2025.
-Security leads with 84% of organisations rating this as a top priority, followed by cloud computing (66%) and mobility (53%).
+- Security and cloud are seen as the key areas for investment between now and 2025.
+Security leads, with 84% of organisations rating this as a top priority, followed by cloud computing (66%) and mobility (53%).

-“The foundation of any successful MPS engagement is a comprehensive assessment of the print infrastructure, which can help organisations better understand usage and opportunities for optimisation,” the research report said.
+- “The foundation of any successful MPS engagement is a comprehensive assessment of the print infrastructure, which can help organisations better understand usage and opportunities for optimisation.

-“Managed print services (MPS) is an enabler for digital transformation.
+- “Managed print services (MPS) as an enabler for digital transformation.
 MPS is a proven approach for supporting digitisation efforts through the optimisation of paper and digital workflows.
-Leading vendors in this space have expertise in helping organisations to leverage multifunction printer investments and implement document workflow integration tools,” it said.
+Leading vendors in this space have expertise in helping organisations to leverage MFP investments and implement document workflow integration tools.

 - This promoted content was paid for by the party concerned